compling-wat/vlm-lens/docs/tutorials/minicpm-o.rst

 Usage
 -------------------------------

-To extract layers on a CUDA-enabled device, execute:
+To extract hidden representations on a CUDA-enabled device, execute:

 .. code-block:: bash